mozilla/ee-consultant-guidelines/docs/rfp.rst

 Questions For RFPs
 ==================

-It is a challenge to vet agencies during the RFP stage.
+It is a challenge to vet agencies during the RFP (Request for Proposal) stage.
 You may be including the development of the 'what' in the RFP so it's entirely possible that very few technical details will be known at the RFP stage.